Spring Magnitude 4

 Performing the Ritual

 Performing this ritual takes at least 2 minutes of roleplaying.
 The ritual targets an unborn baby.
-The mother of that baby must be present throughout the performance of the ritual.
+The person bearing that baby must be present throughout the performance of the ritual.

 This spell is an enchantment.
 A target may only be under one enchantment effect at a time.